kvasdopil/ui-gen/README.md

 - Generated HTML is sanitized but should be reviewed for production use
 - Screen size is fixed at 390px × 844px (mobile only)
 - Zoom is limited to 10% to 100% scale with smooth performance (no jitter)
-- Unselected screens can be dragged to reposition them
+- All screens (selected and unselected) can be dragged to reposition them
 - Panning is automatically disabled when dragging a screen
-- Selected screens are non-draggable to allow interaction with their content
+- Clicking on touchable overlays starts link creation instead of dragging the screen
 - Camera position and zoom are persisted and restored on page reload
 - New screen form appears on mouse release (not mouse down) to prevent accidental triggers while dragging
 - Double-click any screen to activate it, center the camera, and zoom to 100%